 Associate: Associate membership shall be open to all current or former officers or warrant officers associated with the New Mexico National Guard.
 Associate members are required to pay dues as prescribed in these By-Laws and shall be entitled to all privileges of the Association, except the right to vote or to hold

 office.
-Associate membership shall be subject to the approval and acceptance of the Executive Council of the Association.
+Associate membership shall be subject to the approval and acceptance of the Board of Directors of the Association.
 Non-dues paying Associate membership will also be granted to all enlisted members of the New Mexico National Guard that participate in the insurance program.
 Associate members in the insurance program are not entitled to other privileges.

 Honorary: Honorary membership may be extended to any distinguished citizen of the State of New Mexico who has rendered outstanding service to the New Mexico National Guard, and whose outstanding achievements are worthy of recognition by the Association.
 Honorary members are not required to pay annual dues.
-Any member of the Association may nominate a citizen, but acceptance is subject to the approval of the Executive Council of the Association.
+Any member of the Association may nominate a citizen, but acceptance is subject to the approval of the Board of Directors of the Association.

-Corporate: Any company, firm, organization or corporation may, upon approval by the Executive Council, and payment of an annual corporate membership fee as established by the Executive Council, become a corporate member of the Association.
+Corporate: Any company, firm, organization or corporation may, upon approval by the Board of Directors, and payment of an annual corporate membership fee as established by the Board of Directors, become a corporate member of the Association.
 Neither corporate members, nor their employees may participate or vote in any affairs of the Association, or participate in any benefits available to the Association, except the Association travel program, unless they themselves are eligible for annual, life, honorary, associate or affiliate membership.
 Appropriate recognition of corporate members will be made each year and all proceeds from their membership or any donations they may make to the Association will be used to defray the expenses of Annual Association conferences or Annual NGAUS General

 Conferences.